Memorable Manitobans: Alexander Robert Leonard (1869-1942)

 Born at Goderich, Ontario on 8 May 1869, son of Peter Leonard and Helen Hamilton, in early life he moved to Wroxeter where he lived until the age of 13 when he came to Winnipeg.
 He completed his education at the Winnipeg Collegiate then, in 1885, he went into the drug business as an employee of A. W. Bleasdell and Company.
-In 1890 he purchased a pharmacy at Stonewall, where he lived for some time and served on the Stonewall School Board and was a member of the Masons.
+In 1890 he purchased a pharmacy at Stonewall, where he lived for some time and served on the Stonewall School Board.
 He was a Liberal candidate for the Rockwood constituency in the 1903 provincial general election.
 For several years he was on the examining board and council, and served as President of the Manitoba Pharmaceutical Association.

 He died at Vancouver, British Columbia on 2 December 1942.
 His body was returned to Manitoba for burial in the Old Kildonan Cemetery.

 Marriage registration, Manitoba Vital Statistics.

 “A. R. Leonard dies at coast on Wednesday,” Winnipeg Free Press, 3 December 1942, page 4.

 “A. R. Leonard, ex-alderman, dies at coast,” Winnipeg Tribune, 3 December 1942, page 13.

 Death registration, British Columbia Vital Statistics.

 We thank Christine McKee for providing additional information used here.